Target Tracking via LiDAR-RADAR Sensor Fusion for Autonomous Racing: METHODOLOGY

-\begin{itemize} \item A smooth 2D absolute EGO vehicle pose and velocity estimation \emph{e.g.} from an INS/GNSS receiver \item A set of LiDAR object 2D position measurements \emph{e.g.} from a clustering algorithm \cite{cellina2025lidar} \item A set of RADAR object 2D positions and Range Rate Measurements \end{itemize} All of the aforementioned signals come from sensors mounted on the moving sensing platform (EGO Vehicle), although the methods can be expanded to use signals coming from external sources like V2V communication.
-The sensors are supposed to be calibrated w.r.t. a common reference frame fixed on the EGO vehicle.
+All the aforementioned signals come from sensors mounted on the moving sensing platform (ego vehicle), although the methods can be expanded to use signals coming from external sources like V2V communication.
+The sensors are supposed to be calibrated w.r.t. a common reference frame fixed on the ego vehicle.
 We assume the sensor measurement delay to be known, even if time-varying.
-If no reliable delay measure is available, an average constant value should be identified experimentally via suitable calibration procedures.
+If no reliable delay measurement is available, an average constant value should be identified experimentally via suitable calibration procedures.

-The proposed Target Tracking algorithm structure is shown in Figure \ref{fig:architecture}, and is implemented as a ROS2 node.
-All the elements composing the algorithm will be explained in more detail within the following subsections.